easherma/raise-green/site/content/board/_index.md

     name: Dr. Martin Wainstein
     role1: 'Open Innovation Fellow, Yale Tsai City Center for Innovative Thinking'
     text: >
-      He has divided his time between Yale and MIT, and is focused on finding innovative applications for the Blockchain in energy systems, the use of open-source platforms, and innovation for societal change.
+      Martin divides his time between Yale and MIT.
+He is focused on finding innovative applications for the Blockchain in energy systems, the use of open-source platforms, and innovation for societal change.
   - imageUrl: /img/417_michelle_levy_1__01.jpg